-Additionally, output 4 or output A at terminals 4 resp.
-1 can be configured to indicate when the transmitter has an error condition and output 3 or output B at terminals 3 resp.
-2 can be configured to signal flow direction.
-The measurement source type is configured in the DigOutCh0Config/DigOutCh1Config / DigOutChAConfig / DigOutChBConfig registers.
+Additionally, output 4 or output A at terminals DO4 resp.
+DO1 can be configured to indicate when the transmitter has an error condition and output 3 or output B at terminals DO3 resp.
+DO2 can be configured to signal flow direction.
+The measurement source type is configured in the DigOutCh0Config / DigOutCh1Config / DigOutChAConfig / DigOutChBConfig registers.

 By default, output 4 or output A indicates error condition.
 In default configuration, output 4 or output A is low when one of the bits in the ErrorStatus (0x401A) or SoftError (0x401C) registers are set and the outputs are high when no error conditions exist.
+The hardware circuitry for those outputs makes sure that these outputs are kept low to indicate an error condition when the firmware is not running due to a program flash failure or the processor is kept in a reset condition (see also section 7.1).
+When an additional external pulldown resistor is attached to the output a low condition also can be achieved in the case of a power fail or a shutdown of the digital outputs due to an overload condition.